-As of March 31, 2017, the Company had \$2.5 billion in total Capital Commitments from investors (\$1.8 billion unfunded), of which \$112.4 million is from executives of the Adviser (\$63.8 million unfunded).
-Subsequent to March 31, 2017, the Company entered into \$261.0 million of Subscription Agreements with investors providing for the private placement of the Company's common shares, which increased total Capital Commitments from investors to \$2.7 billion (\$2.0 billion unfunded).
+As of June 30, 2017, the Company had \$3.2 billion in total Capital Commitments from investors (\$2.1 billion unfunded), of which \$112.4 million is from executives of the Adviser (\$63.5 million unfunded).
+These unfunded Capital Commitments will no longer remain in effect following the completion of an initial public offering of the Company's common stock.

 As of December 31, 2016, the Company had \$2.3 billion in total Capital Commitments from investors (\$1.6 billion unfunded), of which \$112.4 million is from executives of the Adviser (\$63.8 million unfunded).
+These unfunded Capital Commitments will no longer remain in effect following the completion of an initial public offering of the Company's common stock

 From time to time, the Company may become a party to certain legal proceedings incidental to the normal course of its business.
-At March 31, 2017, management is not aware of any pending or threatened litigation.
+At June 30, 2017, management is not aware of any pending or threatened litigation.